In an accident, what info should I get from the other driver?

 Should I Tell the Other Driver’s Insurance Company Anything?

-You do not need to tell the other driver’s insurance company anything aside from the basics, such as your name and when and where the accident occurred.
+You do not need to tell the other driver’s insurance company anything besides the basics, such as your name and when and where the accident occurred.
 If the insurance adjuster asks for a recorded statement, you can deny the request and direct any questions to your attorney.

 What Happens if the Other Person Does Not Have Insurance in a Car Accident?

 All drivers in Nevada are required to have insurance.
 However, not all drivers obey the law.
-In fact, over 10 percent of drivers were uninsured in Nevada in 2019, according to the Insurance Information Institute (III).
-If you are injured in an accident and the other party does not have car insurance, you may be frightened and not know where to turn.
+Over 10 percent of drivers were uninsured in Nevada in 2019, according to the Insurance Information Institute (III).
+If you are injured in an accident, and the other party does not have car insurance, you may be frightened and not know where to turn.
 Depending on your situation, you may have options.

 Medical Payments Coverage

-When you purchased car insurance, you may have also purchased Medical Payments (MedPay) coverage.
+You may have also purchased Medical Payments (MedPay) coverage when you purchased car insurance.
 This policy covers your injuries and your passengers’ injuries regardless of fault.
 While it does not cover all your losses, it will cover your injuries up to your policy limit.